* Dollar curbs gains vs euro, yen after U.S. data

 * Weak euro zone inflation data adds to rate cut prospects

 Other data showed a sharp drop in gasoline costs led U.S. consumer prices to tumble in April by the most in over four years.
-Meanwhile, ground-breaking for new U.S. homes fell more than expected in April from an almost five-year high.
+Meanwhile, ground-breaking for new U.S. homes plummeted more than expected in April from an almost five-year high.

 "The dollar was on an uptrend headed into today's number, mostly due to an optimistic view of the U.S. economy," said Vassili Serebriakov, FX strategist at BNP Paribas in New York.